TimeDelta/dotfiles/README.md

 (and 15+ years of accumulated crap)

 ## License
-Copyright (c) 2014 "Cowboy" Ben Alman
+Copyright (c) 2014 "" Ben Alman
 Licensed under the MIT license.
 <http://benalman.com/about/license/>
+Edited by Bryan Herman